-What I mean by this is that when you fail to delegate specific accountability for a task to an individual, nobody really has ownership.
+If you fail to delegate accountability for a task to one person, nobody has ownership.

-When “we are all accountable”, ownership of the task is diluted and nobody feels responsible.
-This is why it’s extremely important to be specific when delegating accountability.
-What you don’t want is a situation where team members say “I thought (another person) was doing it!”
+When “we are all accountable”, nobody owns the task.
+This is why it’s important to be specific.
+What you don’t want is a situation where team members say “I thought (someone else) was doing it!”

 “Bob, you are accountable for making sure the letters go out on time.”

-This tells Bob that he is the one in charge of this activity.
-When things happen that may prevent the letters being sent, Bob feels empowered to act to fix it.
-He knows he’s the only one who is responsible for this.
-In other words, if Bob doesn’t do it, nobody is going to.
+This tells Bob that he is the one in charge of this task.
+When things go wrong, Bob knows he needs to fix it.
+Bob knows if he doesn’t do it, nobody is going to.

-“Kathy, you are accountable for ensuring that the presentation of the report is of a high level of quality”.
+“Kathy, you are accountable for making sure that the report is high quality”.

 This sounds great, but is subjective.
-What do you mean by “high level of quality”?
+What do you mean by “high quality”?
 It would be better to be more specific.
-In this example, you might say that there should be no spelling mistakes, no blurred graphics, consistent font sizes and all sources are referenced properly.
+In this example, you might say that there should be no spelling mistakes, no blurred graphics or consistent fonts.

-OK, this may be straying towards micromanagement, telling somebody exactly how to do their job, but you get the idea.
-The clearer your expectations are, the more likely that there will be less confusion about what is required.
+The clearer your expectations are, the less likely that there will be confusion about what you need.

-If Bob is accountable for making sure the letters are sent on time, ensure everybody in the team knows.
-Otherwise, when Bob starts to ask people about the letters, people may start to think “who made Bob the boss?”
+If you make Bob accountable for sending the letters on time, make sure you tell everybody in the team.
+Otherwise, when Bob starts to ask people about the letters, people will think “who made Bob the boss?”

-The worst thing you can do is tell Bob he’s accountable for the letters, but fail to tell anybody else.
+The worst thing you can do is tell Bob he’s accountable for the letters, but forget to tell anybody else.
 Bob will be running around thinking he has authority for this, but nobody else will.
-This is a common mistake that people-pleasing leaders make.
+This will make Bob’s job harder, and is a common mistake that leaders make.

-If the improved accountability that you are looking for is a permanent arrangement, be sure to include it in performance plans, or whatever performance assessment structure you use.
+If you want to make the extra accountability a permanent arrangement, make sure you include it in your team performance plans.
 In other words, make it formal.

-Formalising accountability increases ownership, and also allows you to recognise team members for the additional responsibility they take on.
-It also enables them to add the role to their CV for future positions.
-This can be motivational and satisfying for team members, because they feel they are developing their skills and taking on more responsibility.
+Formalising accountability improves ownership, and also allows you to recognise team members for the additional responsibility.
+It also means they can add the role to their resume for future roles.
+This can motivate team members, because they feel they are developing their skills and taking on more responsibility.

-If you introduce accountability into an accountability black hole, it will take a while for your team to get used to it.
+If you introduce accountability into a team that isn’t used to it, it will take a while.
 That’s why it’s important to follow up on the tasks that people are accountable for.
-Ask for reasons when they aren’t complete.

-Explain clearly to the person that when they commit to completing the task, they are accountable.
-Sometimes you need to instil a little discomfort in your team so that they know these things matter, and you’re serious.
+Explain clearly to your team members that when they commit to completing the task, they are accountable.
+Sometimes you need to make people a little uncomfortable in your team so that they know you’re serious.
 You don’t want to become a tyrant, but it needs to be clear that accountability means something.

-Accountability is critical for the functioning of any team.
-Teams will sometimes shy away from it, because it can make them feel exposed.
-However, once accountability is clear, embedded in performance plans and communicated widely, it should improve the way your team works.
+Accountability is critical for a successful team.
+Teams will sometimes avoid it, because it can make them feel exposed.
+However, once accountability is clear, formal and widely communicated, it will improve the way your team works.